Ngawang Choephel

-Ngawang Choephel (born 1966) is a documentary filmmaker, director and producer.
+Ngawang Choephel is a documentary filmmaker, director, producer, and musician.

 Early life

 Choephel was born in western Tibet in 1966.
-He and his mother fled the hardship of Chinese occupation to India when he was two years old.
-He grew up in a Tibetan settlement in Southern India and attended the Central School for Tibetans-CST until the age of 15.
-In 1992 he graduated from the Tibetan Institute of Performing Arts-TIPA in Dharamshala, India.
+When he was two years old, he and his mother fled the hardships of Chinese occupation and sought refuge in India.
+They settled in a Tibetan settlement in Southern India, where Choephel grew up.
+He attended the Central School for Tibetans-CST until the age of 15.
+In 1992, he graduated from the Tibetan Institute of Performing Arts-TIPA in Dharamshala, India.

 Career

 Prior to filmmaking, Choephel was a music teacher in Tibetan schools in India, where he taught Tibetan folk music to hundreds of children from exile communities.
 He released his first album called Melody in Exile with a student of his.